Pengyu03/Pengyu03.github.io/_pages/about.md

 Sept 2022 - Present

 # 🔥 News
+- *2025.03*: &nbsp;📢 Selected as Student of the Year (Academic and Research Category) at Shandong University — only 3 students (undergrad, master’s, Ph.D.) received this top academic honor university-wide!
 - *2024.12*: &nbsp;🎉🎉 Awarded Presidential Scholarship (Research Innovation), Shandong University's highest undergraduate honor!
 - *2024.10*: &nbsp;🏆 National Scholarship recipient from China's Ministry of Education!
 - *2024.10*: &nbsp;📚 One paper accepted at *IEEE Transactions on Software Engineering*!